Scalingo/documentation/_posts/platform/app/2000-01-01-cloudflare-scalingo-app.md

 {% warning %}
 To ensure this configuration is working over time, you should not enable "Always Use HTTPS" in Cloudflare configuration.
 (SSL/TLS → Edge Certificates).

-To generate and renew Let's Encrypt certificate, a specific route should be accessible in plain HTTP, under the path `/.well-known/`, this Cloudflare configuration prevents this operation to happen.
+To generate and renew Let's Encrypt certificate, a specific route should be accessible in plain HTTP, under the path `/.well-known/`.
+This Cloudflare configuration prevents this operation to happen.

 If you want to force HTTPS for your app, please enable the "Force HTTPS" option in your Scalingo app Settings.
 {% endwarning %}

 Here is Cloudflare [documentation page](https://support.cloudflare.com/hc/en-us/articles/200170416-End-to-end-HTTPS-with-Cloudflare-Part-3-SSL-options) about it.